miyagawa/tiptop/README.markdown

 Perl.
 You can guarantee that those dependencies are installed by running the `Makefile.PL`, which will complain for all dependencies that aren't installed.

-Tiptop also requires a MySQL database to store post & user content locally.
+Tiptop also requires a MySQL or SQLite database to store post & user content locally.
+The schema for that database is in `tiptop.mysql` or `tiptop.sqlite` in `sql/` directory:

-The schema for that database is in `tiptop.sql`:
+    mysql -u username tiptop < sql/tiptop.mysql

-    mysql -u username tiptop < tiptop.sql
+    sqlite3 tiptop.db < sql/tiptop.sqlite

 Configuring Tiptop
 ------------------